4 Questions to See if You Need PWA

 If you do not plan to enter the web or desktop niche but choose to focus solely on mobile apps, there is no need to build PWA.
 Surely, when developing progressive web apps, you win because you get one application for both Android and iOS.
 However, this is exactly what you can achieve with cross-platform development with Ionic, Cordova, or React Native.
 Meanwhile, Pinterest has developed a progressive web app to augment their already existent web platform and mobile app.

 Key idea: PWAs work best for the businesses targeting both web and mobile platforms.
 If you choose to focus only on one of those, there is no fair reason to choose progressive web app development.

 3. Are you reluctant to let your users access the app via a web browser?

-Another essential difference between mobile apps and progressive web apps rests in the fact that the former are downloaded from the store, while the latter – via a shared link or directly from a website.
+One of the key differences between mobile apps and progressive web apps lies in the fact that the former are downloaded from the store, while the latter – via a shared link or directly from a website.
 Below, you can see how the process of installing PWA unfolds.

-Key idea: If you want your users to access the application via the App Store or Google Play rather than through a browser, or if app store optimization (ASO) sounds simpler than search engine optimization (SEO), you should go with a mobile app.
+Key idea: If you want your users to access the application via the App Store or Google Play rather than through a browser, you should go with a mobile app.

 4. Do you need advanced mobile device features?